 The brief time line below outlines our hands on river conservation work.
 More in depth accounts of a number of these projects can be found on the web site library.

 - Aug.
 1991 - Aug.
-1993: Organized, sponsored and ran eight conservation awareness trips over three summers on the threatened Great Whale River in James Bay, Quebec.
+1993: Eric Hertz organized and led eight conservation awareness trips over three summers on the threatened Great Whale River in James Bay, Quebec.
 Participants included; The Natural Resources Defense Council, National Audubon society, members of the Cree First Nation including the Grand Cief, National Geographic Magazine (yellow), Conde Nast Traveler, Turner Broadcasting, Nicolodian Television and politicians from New York and New England which were negotiating to purchase James Bay power which would have dammed and dewatered 7 major rivers and flooded an area the size of France.
 Also, began training Cree youth, taking six of them on an expedition down the Magpie river, so they could start running their own expeditions.
 READ Luis Eguren, Coordinator Whapmagoostui Band of Cree First Nation, letter (Great Whale Conservation trips).

 - Oct.
 1992: Earth River, Great Whale River conservation awareness participants, Senator Franz Leichter and Assemblyman William Hoyt hold Legislative hearings in New York against buying power from the James Bay Project.
 Assemblyman Hoyt proposes legislation in New York legislature to stop the project.
 Later that year New York withdraws from their 5 billion dollar contract to buy power sending a near fatal blow to the project.
 (Note: In 1994, The James Bay II Project is suspended indefinitely.)
 READ NY Senator Franz Lichter letter.

 - Nov.
-1993 - Current: Earth River Partners Robert Currie and Eric Hertz start the Earth River Trust on Patagonia Chile’s Futaleufu to ensure the Futaleufu would not meet the same destructive fate as the Bio Bio River to the north which was dewatered and damed.
+1993 - Current: Robert Currie and Eric Hertz start the Earth River Trust on Patagonia Chile’s Futaleufu to ensure the Futaleufu would not meet the same destructive fate as the Bio Bio River to the north which was dewatered and damed.
 Working with clients the trust has purchased and protected over 12 miles (22 parcels) of some of the most important and easily developed property along the Futaleufu.
 READ Ronald G. Dodson, President Audubon International, letter.

-- July 1995: Scouted two river systems in Labrador by air and ran one expedition looking for place to bring media rafting to bring awareness to the Nato jet fly overs that were breaking the sound Barrier directly over Innu Native hunting camps and literally driving them from the bush and their cultural heritage.
+- July 1995: Eric Hertz Scouted two river systems in Labrador by air and ran one expedition looking for place to bring media rafting to bring awareness to the Nato jet fly overs that were breaking the sound Barrier directly over Innu Native hunting camps and literally driving them from the bush and their cultural heritage.
 READ excerpt from Cultural Survival Magazine.